hanabi/hanabi.github.io/Reference.md

   - Alice clues red to Cathy, touching a red 3.
   - Bob blind-plays red 1 from slot 1.
   - Cathy would normally think that she has red 2, which would match the red 1 that was just played.
 However, she sees that when the clue happened, there was a red 2 next to the red 1.
-  - Thus, Cathy discards, giving Bob a chance to blind play the red 2.
+  - Thus, Cathy discards, giving Bob a chance to blind-play the red 2.
 If he does not blind-play it, then it was a normal *Finesse* and she has red 2.
 If he does blind-play it, then it was a *Double Finesse* and she has red 3.
   - On his next turn, Bob blind-plays red 2 from slot 2.
 Cathy now knows that she has the red 3.

 ### The Prompt + Finesse